mohammad-siraj/hexarchgo/README.md

 # Hexagonal Architecture for go
-A hexagonal Architecture implementation for Go Lang applications
+A hexagonal Architecture implementation for Go Lang web applications

 ## Understanding Hexagonal Architecture and Its Benefits in GoLang